What providers and commissioners of healthcare services can do to manage the risks of a no-deal Brexit.

 The government is working with industry to make sure that there is a continued supply of medicines, vaccines, medical devices and clinical consumables when the UK leaves the EU.

-The Department for Health and Social Care (DHSC) has asked pharmaceutical companies that supply the UK from or through the EU or European Economic Area (EEA) to maintain and replenish an extra 6 weeks of stock on top of their usual buffer stock by 31 October 2019.
+The Department for Health and Social Care (DHSC) has asked pharmaceutical companies that supply the UK from or through the EU or European Economic Area (EEA) to maintain and replenish an extra 6 weeks of stock on top of their usual buffer stock.

 Supply of non-clinical consumables, goods and services